Macrae97/hello-world/README.md

 Hi Humans!

-Hubot here, this is an example text!
+Hubot here, this is an example text!.
 Testing the angular code